Kewaunee County Jail Rule Book

-- Job Search: Job Service will supply Inmates wishing to obtain a job while in jail with a current list of available job opportunities in the county.
+- Job Search: Inmates will be allowed to contact the SEEK Agency out of Green Bay if looking for employment.
 Inmates are only allowed employment in surrounding counties.
-Current inmates wishing to visit Job Service or have arranged a job interview may be allowed to leave the jail to make a personal visit if approved by the Huber Officer.
+Current inmates wishing to visit SEEK or have arranged another job interview may be allowed to leave the jail to make a personal visit if approved by the Huber Officer.
 You must make this request on an “inmate request” form.

 - Huber inmates will only be allowed to be away from the jail for a maximum of 12 hours on any given day.
 They will be allowed to be away from the jail for only 6 days, no Sundays and a maximum of 60 hours during those 6 days.
 Exceptions by approval only, any other time allowed away from the jail will be subtracted from the 60 hours.
 (AA.
 Doctor visits, etc.) Do not try to alter your schedule to get more time out of jail.
 All schedules are verified with employers.

 - The Sheriff, Through the Jail Administrator, may refuse to permit a inmate to exercise his (her) privilege to leave the jail for Huber Law purposes for each violation of these rules or other jail rules.
 In addition, violation of these rules or jail rules can result in loss of privileges, loss of good time or an inmate’s probation being revoked.
 Violation of any law or ordinance can result in criminal prosecution.